 I watched this conversation play out hundreds of times at the front desk in Albany.
 The DVM would come out after a skin consult, hand the family a discharge sheet, and say something like “we could try Apoquel, or we could go with Cytopoint.”
 The family would nod, walk to the car, and Google both from the parking lot.

 That was 2017.
-Today the conversation has two more names in it: Zenrelia and Numelvi.
-Four medications, three mechanisms, and the same family in the same parking lot trying to sort them out.
+Today the conversation has three more names in it: Zenrelia, Numelvi, and as of May 2026, Befrena.
+Five medications, two mechanism classes, and the same family in the same parking lot trying to sort them out.

 Apoquel (oclacitinib) is a JAK inhibitor, meaning it blocks Janus kinase enzymes that carry the itch signal from the immune system to the skin.
 Specifically, it targets JAK1.
 The itch stops fast, usually within four hours.
 The tradeoff: JAK1 does more than carry itch signals.
 It's involved in immune surveillance, so blocking it can increase susceptibility to skin infections and, in some dogs, allow subclinical masses to surface.
-Apoquel has been on the market since 2014, and a ten-year post-market review in JAVMA showed no new safety signals over a decade of widespread use.
+Apoquel has been on the market since 2014, and a ten-year post-market review in JAVMA, the Journal of the American Veterinary Medical Association showed no new safety signals over a decade of widespread use.
 That's the longest real-world dataset any of these drugs has.
 Given as a daily tablet.
 Approximate cost: $60 to $120 per month depending on your dog's weight.

 Zenrelia (ilunocitinib) is also a JAK inhibitor, but it was designed for more selective targeting than Apoquel.
 The clinical pitch is the same itch control with less off-target immune suppression.
 Early clinical data is encouraging, and the switch conversation usually starts when a dog on Apoquel shows declining neutrophil counts or increasing infection frequency.
 The limitation is time: Zenrelia doesn't have Apoquel's decade of post-market surveillance data yet.
 Given as a daily tablet.
 Pricing is comparable to Apoquel at most clinics.